DNotesCoin/dnotespay-sw-poc/README.md

 # sw-poc
-This project is a proof of concept for pay-per-use software that verifies payment on the blockchain.
-This is a low security solution that does minimal theft prevention.
+This example code is for DNotes Pay - Pay-Per-Period automated DNotes payment verification to grant access to software once payment is completed.